01 Nov Pssst: 5 secrets professional copywriters won’t tell you

 But should you?

-I’ve been a copywriter for over 30 years.
+I’ve been a copywriter for over 35 years – a freelance copywriter for almost 30 of those.
 Spoken to dozens of other copywriters over that time.
 Read thousands of books and articles.

 We all have the same process.
 Research.
 Research.
 Then research some more.